🔍

 9.4

-Editor's Verdict: Outstanding
+Editor's Verdict: Best in Class

 The most capable AI coding tool available in 2026.
 Cursor meaningfully improves how developers write code — and the free tier makes it easy to evaluate.